Amityaron/customer-churn-classifi-cation/README.md

 5.churn	(1= The customer leaves the company, 0= The customer stays  the company) 6.issuing_date When the customer buys the insurance.

-I start by filling Nan in the data set by the following role, replacing Nan for each customer by the mean of the transaction_amount with the same plan_type.
+I start by filling NaN in the data set by the following role, replacing Nan for each customer by the mean of the transaction_amount with the same plan_type.

-For exmple
+For example

 | customer_id | date                   | transaction_amount | plan_type | churn | issuing_date          |
 |------------|------------------------|--------------------|-----------|-------|------------------------|